 Is that why you think there are fewer taggers these days?

 Yeah, there is a policy where if any train has any graffiti on it, it's not allowed to go into service.
 I don't know, I still think there's a lot of people getting busy.
 My one policy for doing graffiti, not that I ever encourage people do it, but my one policy when putting people in the magazine and stuff like that is that if you're going to do it, do it well.
 Don't just do any old shit.

 I feel like this is the era of the shit graffiti writer.
 It's like a lot of young people are kind of in an X Factor, Big Brother style mentality where they don't care what they're famous as for as long they're famous.
 There are a lot of kids doing stuff all over London that are shit, but everyone knows their name 'cos they're everywhere.
 I'd rather not have my stuff up if it was shit.
 When I was younger I spent ages practicing my tag because I didn't want anyone to see it if it was shit – what's the point?

 What do you think about the rise of graffiti on the internet?
 There's a lot more stuff now on Instagram and other social media outlets.

 I actually wrote my dissertation on the link between graffiti and the internet, and this was back in 2003, about the evolution of all that.
-Like if I'm painting on Leake Street in Waterloo, there are tons of weekend warriors taking photos, and they're taking pictures just for the kudos of putting it online, but they didn't do the work.
-Sometimes it gets annoying because they take photos while I'm working and even though I'm painting in the public domain, I feel like it's an invasion of my privacy.
+Like if I'm painting on Leake Street in Waterloo, there's tons of weekend warriors taking photos, and they're taking pictures just for the kudos of putting it online, but they didn't do the work.
+Sometimes it gets annoying because they take photos while I'm working and even though I'm painting in the public domain I feel like it's an invasion of my privacy.

 There is the acceptable face of street art like Banksy and pretty murals and stuff like that, anything that fits in y'know?
 The fact is, the government is in league with property owners and local councils.
 They're all in league with each other and don't want anything that's there without their permission.